jrmi/airboardgame/README.md

 You can create a game with simple actions :

-- Create items like
+* Create items like
-  - Round,
+  * Round,
-  - Rectangle,
+  * Rectangle,
-  - Dice,
+  * Dice,
-  - Note,
+  * Note,
-  - Counter,
+  * Counter,
-  - Image that can represent cards, board, token, perks, …
+  * Image that can represent cards, board, token, perks, …
-  - …
+  * …
-- Choose board size
+* Choose board size
-- Add available items not on the board but in the "game box" like extension or material for more user.
+* Add available items not on the board but in the "game box" like extension or material for more user.

+You can drag'n'drop image from your desktop to the board to use them in Airboardgame.

 ## Technical details

-- Open source web application
+* Open source web application,
-- Made with React and Socket.io,
+* Made with React and Socket.io,
-- Client to client architecture.
-Very slim and dumb server is needed for message passing, clients handle anything else.
+* Client to client driven architecture.

 ## Installation for developpers

+### Client

 You need a recent node version.
 You can use nvm to initialize your environment.
 Then, execute